flamego/flamego.dev/docs/custom-services.md

 ### Group services

-When you inject services to a group of routes, these injected services are considered as group services, which are available for all handlers within the group.
+When you inject services to a group of routes, these injected services are considered as group services, which are only available for all handlers within the group.

 You can only inject a group service through a [group middleware](core-concepts.md#middleware):